freedomofpress/securedrop-docs/docs/admin/installation/prepare_servers.rst

 .. warning:: The username and password you choose must be the same on both the
              *Application Server* and the *Monitor Server*.
-When you install SecureDrop on the servers from your Primary SecureDrop Workstation in a later step, you will only be allowed to enter one password, so it must be identical on both servers.
+When you install SecureDrop on the servers from your *Admin Workstation* in a later step, you will only be allowed to enter one password, so it must be identical on both servers.